Performans-Dev/hee_rsp_central-heating-control/docs/sensor-setup.md

+## First create the Heethings folder if it doesn't exist.Then create the CC folder in the Heethings folder.

-# Download the sensor.zip file:
+## Download the sensor.zip file to the CC folder:

+- wget -P /home/pi/Heethings/CC releases.api2.run/heethings/cc/sensor.zip
-This command downloads the `sensor.zip` file from the provided URL and saves it in the `/home/pi/Heethings/CC` directory.
+##### This command downloads the `sensor.zip` file from the provided URL and saves it to the `/home/pi/Heethings/CC` directory.
-`wget -P /home/pi/Heethings/CC releases.api2.run/heethings/cc/sensor.zip`

-# Download the install-sensor-script.sh file:
+## Then go to the Heethings folder and download the install-sensor-script.sh file:
+- wget -P /home/pi/Heethings releases.api2.run/heethings/cc/install-sensor-script.sh

-This command downloads the `install-sensor-script.sh` file and saves it in the `/home/pi/Heethings` directory for future execution.
+##### This command downloads the `install-sensor-script.sh` file and saves it to the `/home/pi/Heethings` directory for future execution.

-`wget -P /home/pi/Heethings releases.api2.run/heethings/cc/install-sensor-script.sh`

 ## Run the installation script:

-`sudo ./install-sensor-script.sh`
+- sudo chmod +x install-sensor-script.sh (if it is not executable, run this command.)
+- sudo ./install-sensor-script.sh